BitcoinQnA/Bitcoiner.Guide/nokyconly/index.md

 If you ever sell KYC bitcoin, depending on your jurisdiction, you will likely pay around 20% of your gain in Capital Gains Tax (or equivalent VAT/GST obligations).
 If you buy a 1 BTC at $10,000 and sell at $20,000, you are liable to pay around $2000 in taxes.

 If you bought that same 1 BTC with a 4% premium over the $10,000 spot price you would have paid $10,400 for the same amount of sats and the only person who knows you own them is your trade counterparty.
+You are still required to pay Capital Gains Tax (or equivalent), but it's highly unlikely that your trade counterparty is subject to KYC information obligations.

 ***